 Most homeschoolers spend approximately half of the day fulfilling “state requirements” or the basics.
 Remember, your child doesn’t have to wait for the rest of the class to finish, endure busywork, or stand in line.

 If you take advantage of the flexibility homeschooling allows, you will go the speed your child is comfortable with rather than scheduling in 60-minute blocks.

 As you encourage your children’s independence, your time will not be constantly required as your children work through their various activities.
 They may even surprise you by coming up with some pretty amazing projects on their own!

 “For the Christian, time is transfigured as we see it held in the love of God, created by and for Jesus Christ, to whom belongs the primacy over all created things and who existed before everything and holds everything together.
 We see the past as God’s continuous action in man’s history, giving him freedom to act, and the future as belonging also to Him and holding for us the hope of redemption.
 We are given the present within which to choose whom we will serve, knowing that this moment affects the next and we are accountable for it.”

 Elisabeth Elliot, Discipline: The Glad Surrender

 Managing our time boils down to managing our priorities.
-What higher priorities can there be for parents than carrying out the work we have been given, being good stewards of the blessings that have been entrusted to us, and training our children in the way they should go?
+What higher priorities can there be for parents than carrying out the work we have been given, being good stewards of the blessings that have been entrusted to us?

 10 Ideas for Overcoming Lazy Habits